peterkuma/ml-clouds-2021/README.md

 - pyproj 2.6.1
 - pandas 1.3.0

+Space requirements for processing all of the CMIP6 and CMIP6 models, ERA5 and MERRA-2 reanalyses are up to 6 TB.

 On Debian-based Linux distributions (Ubuntu, Debian, Devuan, ...), the required software can be installed with: